-Discover Sparta; Explore the city of the brave citizen soldiers, the leaders of the combined Greek forces during the Greco-Persian Wars.
-Admire the scenery traveling along the coastal road of the Saronic golf, the greenery surrounding the area which is composed with a reach variety of pine trees, cypresses, lakes and rivers, relax in the comfort of the luxurious new vehicle of our company and step back in time exploring thousands years of Greek history.
+Discover Sparta; Explore the city of the brave citizen-soldiers, the leaders of the combined Greek forces during the Greco-Persian Wars.
+Admire the scenery traveling along the coastal road of the Saronic gulf, the greenery surrounding the area which is composed with a reach variety of pine trees, cypresses, lakes, and rivers, relax in the comfort of the luxurious new vehicle of our company and step back in time exploring thousands of years of Greek history.

 Sparta; Well known for its unique social system and constitution.
 Sparta completely focused on military training and excellence, while Spartan women enjoyed considerably more rights and equality to men than elsewhere in the classical world.
-Famous for their underwent the rigorous agoge training and education regimen.
-Moreover the Spartan phalanges was the best in battle.
+Famous for they underwent the rigorous agoge training and education regimen.
+Moreover, the Spartan phalanges were the best in battle.

 Sparta was the subject of fascination in its own day, as well as in the West.
 Following the revival of classical learning.
 Laconism is the admiration of Sparta.

 Itinerary of the full-day tour to Sparta, Mystras, and Corinth Canal